fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 > You may find that if you attend to these moral obligations, once you have
 > placed "make the world better" at the top of your value hierarchy, your
 > experience ever-deepening meaning.
 It's not bliss.
 It's not happiness.
 It is
-> something more like atonement for the criminal fact of your fracured and
+> something more like atonement for the criminal fact of your fractured and
 > damaged Being.

 > Taking the easy way out or telling the truth - those are not merely two